maz-tech/google-cybersecurity-certificate-notes/3 Connect and Protect - Networks and Network Security/2 Network operations.md

 - Next generation firewall (NGFW): Stateful, plus deep packet inspection, intrusion protection, connection with cloud-based threat intelligence services

 ## VPNs

-Encrypts data, hide location, changes IP, etc. Encapsulation wraps sensitive data inside other data, that is then unwrapped at the other end.
+A network security service that changes your public IP address and hides your virtual location.
+Encrypts data, hides location, changes IP, encapsulates data, etc. Encapsulation wraps sensitive data inside other data packets, that is then unwrapped at the other end.

 2 common protocols: